allenhub-net/The--Complete--Github--Actions--and--Workflows--Guide/doc/noob/README.md

 You'll need some envionment variables set up - look in my `.bashrc` for an example.
 I think that's all.  there are some log files in _foo_ if you want to read them.

+## help

+when you ask for help you are asking someone to give you